 ** Optional Late Renewal Fee from this date – see below.

-## E-journal links normally emailed two days after actual dispatch date.
+## E-journal links normally emailed two or three days after actual dispatch date.

 Target Dispatch Date